College of Education

 College of Education Student Services

 Individuals wishing to teach full-time in a public school need to hold a teaching certificate appropriate for the classes they intend to teach.
-Armstrong offers three paths to initial teacher certification:
+Armstrong offers three paths to teacher certification:

 - Bachelor of Science in Education